connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <TweenedExample />

-Notice how the value begins tweening whenever a new step becomes active.
+Notice how the value begins tweening **as soon as a new step becomes active**.
+These are *triggers*, not *scrubbers*—the entire tween occurs at the point at which a new step becomes active, and the tween is not linked to anything like the scroll position.

 In our scrollytelling piece, we'll leverage `tweened` values to **transition the x and y positions of elements in a scatterplot**.
 We'll add to our example from above by adding some *data* to our steps, and animate between those datapoints at each step.